Viscount Strathallan

 The title of Lord Maderty was created in 1609 for James Drummond, a younger son of the 2nd Lord Drummond of Cargill.
 The titles of Viscount Strathallan and Lord Drummond of Cromlix were created in 1686 for William Drummond, a younger son of the 2nd Lord Madderty.
 Both creations were in the Peerage of Scotland, and are now held by the Earl of Perth.

+Estates and residences

+Strathallan Castle, ancestral seat of the Viscounts Strathallan (sold in 1910).

 The ancestral seat of the Viscounts Strathallan was Strathallan Castle in Perthshire.
+In the 1883 Edition of John Bateman's The Great Landowners of Great Britain and Ireland Lord Strathallan's estates were listed as 7,208 acres in Perthshire which generated an income of £7,611.

 The 10th Viscount Strathallan had made the estate's Dower house Machany House his primary residence by the time he died in 1893.
-During the early 1900s Strathallan Castle had been leased to Graeme Whitelaw M.P..
-Following Whitelaw's departure from the district, in 1910 William Drummond, 11th Viscount Strathallan (who had also succeeded a distant cousin as Earl of Perth in 1902) sold the ancestral Strathmore Estates at Strathallan, Tullibardine, and Machany, which comprised 7,322 acres to industrialist Sir James Roberts, 1st Baronet.
+During the early 1900s Strathallan Castle had been leased to Graeme Whitelaw M.P.

+Following Whitelaw's departure from the district, in 1910 William Drummond, 11th Viscount Strathallan (who had also succeeded a distant cousin as Earl of Perth in 1902) sold the ancestral Strathmore Estates at Strathallan, Tullibardine, and Machany (then comprising 7,322 acres) to industrialist Sir James Roberts, 1st Baronet.
-Strathallan Castle, ancestral seat of the Viscounts Strathallan (sold in 1910).